giorgk/Mantis/README.md

 | 4 | B118 | 1 - 45 |

 The matlab file **MAPS** contains the definition for the region IDs.

-To trigger the computation for the Sacramento Valley the first line should be 1 2, while for running the 19th CVHM far the first line becomes 2 21 because the 19th farm is in the 21 record in the CVHM farm gis layer.
+To trigger the computation for the Sacramento Valley the first line should be 1 2,

+while for running the 19th CVHM farm the first line becomes 2 21 because the 19th farm is in the 21 record in the CVHM farm gis layer.

 The second line is the *number of crops* to change the percentage.

 Next repeat *number of crops* times the following pattern:

 CropID percentage

-When the program fins the input files creates an empty **MantisServer.lock** file.
+When the program finds the input files creates an empty **MantisServer.lock** file.
 This file will be deleted by program once the computations are finished.
 It is not safe to attempt to read the output of the program **MantisServer.out** while the **MantisServer.lock** is present.

 The format of the **MantisServer.out** is the following:

 The first line is the *number of wells* and the *number of time steps*.

 Next repeat *number of wells* times the well breakthrough curve which is consist of *number of time steps* numbers separated by space.

-For both files input and outpus the separation character is the space.
+For both files input and outputs the separation character is just a space.

-To terminate the program one way is to copy a file with name **MantisServer.quit**.
-The file can be empty
+To terminate the program one way is to copy a file with name **MantisServer.quit**

+The file can be empty and it will be deleted before the program terminates.